 The first St. Michael Catholic Church (227 S. Bench St.; 815.777.2053) was completed in 1842 for the astronomical sum of $14,000 but was destroyed by fire just 14 years later.
 Father Mazzuchelli designed the new church.
 Construction started in 1856, but troubles with financing delayed completion until 1863.
 At 135 feet long and 60 feet wide, this is the largest church designed by Father Mazzuchelli and is arguably his finest building.
 In order to eliminate the need for columns inside the spacious nave, Father Mazzuchelli designed a special truss to support the roof, an innovation well ahead of its time.
 The interior has been through several renovations, most recently in the late 1980s.

 If you feel up to a good climb, take the Green Street stairs uphill (just south of St. Michael), then go left and walk to Linmar Gardens (504 S. Prospect St., 815.777.1177) where you can get a guided tour of the 3½ acres lush with waterfalls, church ruins, and architectural salvage cleverly hidden in a densely landscaped hillside above town.
-Check their website for tour times, as well as packages that pair tours with lunch or wine tasting.

 The last stretch takes you along Main Street.
 Don’t rush.
 Take time to explore the shops, grab a bite to eat, and check out the following sights.

 Sample locally produced wine at Galena Cellars Vineyard & Winery (515 S. Main St.; 815.777.3330).

 Preserving the history of the Old Stockade (208 Perry St.) has clearly been a labor of love.
 The building was constructed as a warehouse around 1828 in the French post-on-sill style in which logs were placed vertically on the foundation instead of horizontally.
 Inside the building, you will see cutaways showing the interior construction and displays of local history.